PranavJayaram/RADIANT-SYSTEMS-/README.md

 # RADIANT-SYSTEMS-
-A Complete Hardware-Software Development Life cycle of a remote digital display unit
+The Complete Hardware and Software Development of a remote digital display unit